-Share Class Type 1 All-in-Fee Maximum Sales Charge Redemption Charge / CDSC 2 Minimum Initial Investment Minimum Holding
+Share Class Type All-in-Fee Maximum Sales Charge Redemption Charge / CDSC Minimum Initial Investment Minimum Holding

 I 1.00% p.a.
 4% None USD 100,000 or equivalent 1 Share

 N1 0.85% p.a.
 4% None USD 500,000 or equivalent 1 Share

 N 1.10% p.a.
 4% None None None

 R 1.70% p.a.
 4% None USD 1,000 or equivalent 1 Share

 RE 2.70% p.a.
 2% None None None

 RET 2.70% p.a.
 3% None None None

 С 2.75% p.a.
 None CDSC: 1% None None

 Q 0.35% p.a.
-3 None None None None
+None None None None

 XM 0.10% p.a.
-4 None None None None
+None None None None

-^{1.} The comprehensive list of offered share classes with details relating to distribution policy, hedging policy (if any) and currencies is available by referring to im.natixis.com.
+1. The comprehensive list of offered share classes with details relating to distribution policy, hedging policy (if any) and currencies is available by referring to im.natixis.com.
 Further details regarding the currency hedging methodology are available under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.

-^{2.} CDSC means Contingent Deferred Sales Charge as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.
+2. CDSC means Contingent Deferred Sales Charge as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.

-3 No investment management fee is charged on this share class.
+No investment management fee is charged on this share class.
 However, this share class will pay other expenses such as administrative fees and depositary fees.

-^{4.} No investment management fee is charged on this share class.
+4. No investment management fee is charged on this share class.
 However, this share class is subject to a specific charging structure and prior approval from the Management Company is required for subscription in this share class.
 Further details regarding the charging structure of this share class are available under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.

-Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business D (i.e., any full bank D-1 at 13h30 D+3 day in Luxembourg business day in Luxembourg) Luxembourg time 2.0
+Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in Luxembourg D (i.e., any full bank business day in Luxembourg) D-1 at 13h30 Luxembourg time D+3

-^{}D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
+\D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
 Applications received by the Umbrella Fund's Registrar and Transfer Agent before the cut-off time on any full bank business day in Luxembourg will be processed on the following full bank business day.
 Applications received after such cut-off time will be processed on the next following full bank business day.